Executive Branch

 The Executive Branch

-The Executive Branch is comprised of the Executive Board and staff, policy directors, and agencies.
+The Executive Branch is comprised of the Executive Board and staff, and policy directors.
 Together, this branch works together to carry out the Executive Alliance platform and execute programming related to their advocacy areas of interest to serve the student body.

 The Executive Alliance